tildearrow/furnace/doc/4-instrument/sample.md

 the sample map allows you to set a sample for each note. this can be used to create more realistic instruments, split key instruments, drum kits and more.

+it will also play the sample at the key it was triggered on, check this guide about [tuning samples](doc/9-guides/tuning-samples.md) to mitigate this issue.

 after enabling this option, a table appears with the contents of the sample map.
 - the first column represents the input note.
 - the second column allows you to type in a sample number for each note.